vmkdaily/vFlux-Stats-Kit/README.md

 ## Getting and Writing IOPS results
 Every cmdlet works the same and once you get the hang of one, the others should be easy.
-We already worked with Get-FluxCompute and Write-FluxCompute.
-Here, we gather results for disk performance.
+We already worked with `Get-FluxCompute`.
+Next we use `Get-FluxIOPS` to collect disk performance results.

 Thus far, we assumed you were already logged into vCenter Server.
-Now let's use a simple PSCredential login (one of many techniques available with Fluxor).
+Now let's use a simple `PSCredential` login (one of many techniques available with `Fluxor`).

     $vc = 'vcsa01.lab.local'
     $credsVC = Get-Credential administrator@vsphere.local